vmware-archive/spring-cloud-dataflow-for-pcf-cli-plugin/README.md

 ## Installing

+### From CF Community

+To install the plugin from the Cloud Foundry Community Plugins, run the following command:

+`cf install-plugin -r CF-Community "spring-cloud-dataflow-for-pcf"`

+### From Manual Build

 To install the plugin in the `cf` CLI, first build it and then issue:
 ```bash
 $ cf install-plugin -f $GOPATH/bin/spring-cloud-dataflow-for-pcf-cli-plugin